jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 Given this approach, Raft decomposes this consensus into 3 independent subproblems
 1. Leader election: how do we choose a new leader when an existing leader fails?
 2. Log replication: how does the leader accept new log entries from clients and replicate them across all the other machines?
-3. Safety: when is it safe to consider log entries as 'agreed upon' and fully replicated across all machines?
+3. [[thoughts/safety|Safety]]: when is it safe to consider log entries as 'agreed upon' and fully replicated across all machines?

 A server can only be in one of 3 states:
 1. Leader: handles all client requests